Alexander AJ Boik was one of the 12 people killed in a shooting rampage at an Aurora movie theater on July 20, 2012.

 "AJ was loved by all that knew him.
 We want to try and focus on the beautiful lives that were ended and not the evil that is responsible.
 This is a time for us to remember our loved ones and cherish the memories we have of them," the family said.

-Sheri Ames said she came to a Saturday night vigil to support Boik's family.
-She cried, saying, "Eighteen years old, I mean, life's just beginning.
+At a vigil to support Boik's family, Sheri Ames cried, saying, "Eighteen years old, I mean, life's just beginning.
 You know, there's just no fairness.
 At all.
 It's just not right."

 Mariah Farrow was shocked by the news.
 She says she attended the same high school, and frequently enjoyed the Aurora Mall theater.
 She says the theater was a place for good memories, but the event has been a horrific shock.